Greginkansas/-openhab-openhab1wiki/Serial-Binding.md

     serial="<port>@<baudrate>,BASE64

 * where `<port>` is the identification of the serial port on the host system, e.g. "COM1" on Windows, "/dev/ttyS0" on Linux or "/dev/tty.PL2303-0000103D" on Mac.
 * where `<baudrate>` is the baud rate of the port.
-Backward compability is given, as if no baud rate is specified  the serial binding defaults to 9600 bauds.
+Backward compatibility is given; if no baud rate is specified  the serial binding defaults to 9600 baud.
-* where `REGEX(<regular expression>)` allows to parses for special strings or numbers in the serial stream.
+* where `REGEX(<regular expression>)` allows parsing for special strings or numbers in the serial stream.
 This is based on the [RegEx Service](https://github.com/openhab/openhab/wiki/Transformations#regex-transformation-service).
 This is optional and new in version 1.8.
 * where `BASE64` enables the Base64 mode.
 With this mode all data received on the serial port is saved in Base64 format.
 In this mode also all data that is sent to the serial port has to be Base64 encoded.
 (This was implemented because some serial devices are using bytes that are not supported by the rest interface) Base64 can be decoded in the rules by importing `javax.xml.bind.DatatypeConverter` and then decoding the value like this: `DatatypeConverter::parseBase64Binary(ITEM.state.toString)` For encoding use the `printBase64Binary` method of the DatatypeConverter.
 This is optional and new in version 1.8.

-Switch items with this binding will receive an ON-OFF update on the bus, when ever data becomes available on the serial interface (or simply by short-cutting pins 2 and 7 on the RS-232 interface)
+Switch items with this binding will receive an ON-OFF update on the bus, whenever data becomes available on the serial interface (or simply by short-cutting pins 2 and 7 on the RS-232 interface)

-String items will receive the submitted data in form of a string value as a status update, while openHAB commands to a String item is sent out as data through the serial interface.
+String items will receive the submitted data in the form of a string value as a status update, while openHAB commands to a String item are sent out as data through the serial interface.

-Number items will receive the RegEx result and tries to convert the string to a number.
+Number items will receive the RegEx result and attempt to convert the string to a number.

 As a result, your lines in the items file might look like the following: